recuperar-el-estilo-visual-clasico-en-autocad-2016

 06-autocad-2016-modo-clasico

 Finally, activate the toolbars you want.
-In my case, I choose “Normal”, “Styles” and “Dimensions”, because the rest of the commands are associated with keys.
-You can customize it to your liking.
+In my case, I choose “Standard”, “Styles”, and “Dimensions”, because I have the rest of the commands assigned to keys (you can customize it to your liking).

 07-autocad-2016-modo-clasico

-Additionally, there are other options that we can deactivate to make AutoCAD 2016 more similar to previous versions.
-Some of you will find them interesting, and others annoying.
-I leave it up to you to deactivate them.
+Additionally, there are other options we can disable to make AutoCAD 2016 more similar to previous versions.
+Some of you will find them interesting, others annoying.
+I leave it to your choice to disable them.

-One of these novelties has been the new smooth line display.
-At first, I didn’t particularly like the new blurry look of the lines, but on the other hand, the problem of having to regenerate the views has been solved, so I personally don’t deactivate it.
-Still, if you want to deactivate it, first turn off the high-quality geometry representation by setting the HQGEOM variable to 0, and then turn off line smoothing by setting the LINESMOOTHING variable to 0.
+One of these new features has been the new smoothed line display.
+At first, I didn’t particularly like the new fuzzy look of the lines, but on the other hand, the problem of having to regenerate views has been solved, so personally I don’t disable it.
+Still, if you want to disable it, first turn off high-quality geometry rendering by setting the HQGEOM variable to 0, and then disable line smoothing by setting the LINESMOOTHING variable to 0.

 Another novelty has been the highlighting of selected lines with a color halo.
-I don’t find it particularly annoying, it’s just a matter of getting used to it.
-But if you still want to deactivate it, set the SELECTIONEFFECT variable to 0.
+I don’t find it particularly annoying; it’s a matter of getting used to it.
+But if you still want to disable it, set the SELECTIONEFFECT variable to 0.

-Take advantage because, given Autodesk’s track record, it will probably be increasingly difficult to activate the classic style in future versions, until it becomes impossible and we are forced to use the Ribbon.
+Take advantage because, given Autodesk’s track record, in the next versions it will probably become increasingly difficult to activate the classic style, until it becomes impossible and we are forced to use the Ribbon.